JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 ### Thunks

 A thunk is a method for delaying evaluation by wrapping an expression in an extra layer of λ-abstraction.
-Thunks require more than just changing the definition, but also the consumers of those thunked values to change the way they consume the value; the consumer must now explicitly evaluate the expressions before using them.
+Thunks require more than just changing the definition, the consumers of those thunked values need to change the way they handle data; the consumer must now explicitly evaluate the expressions.
 The simplest example of a thunk would be this:

 ```
 1. (λa.a)(λb.b)        -- This would be immediately evaluated
-2. λdummy.(λa.a)(λb.b) -- the evaluation of the internal redex is deffered
+2. λdummy.(λa.a)(λb.b) -- the evaluation of the internal redex is deffered because we are in WHNF now
 ```

 Let's see how this can help us avoid non-termination in the **Applicative Order** evaluation example used in the previous section.
 We should note two things here